Markings on DECCA "dead vinyl" area

 XARL - This stands for a Mono recording.
 If you have a Stereo recording, then the numbers would be XZAL.
 Some Stones albums are missing the X letter.
 In that case an ARL is a mono album and ZAL is a Stereo album

 6791 - This is a Decca file number for the master tape used for this side on the record.
 Usually side 2 has one number higher.
 LK4725 has 6792 on side 2.

 For some reason they did not change the master file number even though the contents was change.
 An example of this is that both short Tell Me and long Tell Me on the second side of the first Stones album has the same number, 6272

-2 - This is the running number of the Master Laquer made in the lathe machine from the Master Tape.
-The higher number, the later Master Laquer is used.
+2 - This is the running number of the Master Lacquer made in the lathe machine from the Master Tape.
+The higher number, the later Master Lacquer is used.

-A - This is the letter identifying the engeneer who created the Master Laquer and supervised the whole process up to the stampers.
+A - This is the letter identifying the engineer who created the Master Lacquer and supervised the whole process up to the stampers.
 I have been able to get a confirmation on the names behind all letters used by Decca.
 The confirmation is done by one of the men who actually did the job, Mr L aka George Bettyes:

 A = Guy Fletcher